 The air system has been leak tested.
 Thread locking compound was used on the ring gear bolts.
 All torque settings comply with the vehicle manufacturer's specs and were set with an accurate torque wrench.
-Differential fluid complies with ARB recommendations and has been filled to the correct level. ] All air lines and wiring have been securely cable tied to resist snagging.
-Switch(es) have been securely mounted within operator reach, ye well away from danger of accidental engagement.
+Differential fluid complies with ARB recommendations and has been filled to the correct level.
+Axle breather has been checked and found to be clear and free flowing, and located where it will not be susceptible to water or mud contamination.
+All air lines and wiring have been securely cable tied to resist snagging.
+Switch(es) have been securely mounted within operator reach, yet well away from danger of accidental engagement.
 Switch(es) function properly and illuminate to indicate that Air Locker (s) are engaged.
 All operators who are to use the Air Locker have read, and fully understand the ARB Air Locker Operating & Service Manual.
 The Air Locker Warning Sticker has been located within close proximity of the actuator switch(es).
-INSTALLATION PERFORMED BY: DATE OF INSTALLATION: ODOMETER READING: ARB AIR LOCKER SERIAL No.:
+INSTALLATION PERFORMED BY: DATE OF INSTALLATION: ODOMETER READING: ARB AIR LOCKER SERIAL No: